Skip to main content

 When you sign up for Family Law Case Review:

-2. Once you (and the other party if your case is agreed) have completed the DocuSign forms, you will receive a link to schedule an online appointment with a Law Library reference attorney.
+• Once you (and the other party if your case is agreed) have completed the DocuSign forms, you will receive a link to schedule an appointment with a reference attorney.

-3. During your online appointment, the reference attorney will review your completed forms with you (and the other party if your case is agreed) and:
+• During your appointment, the reference attorney will review your completed forms with you (and the other party if your case is agreed) and:

 • if your case is ready, help you submit your case to the appropriate Judge by email or explain how to schedule a court hearing, or

-• if your case is not ready, explain your next steps (which may include hiring a private attorney for all or part of your case if you have property of significant value.)
+• if your case is not ready, explain your next steps - which may include hiring a private attorney.

 The legal process is not fast – even if your case is agreed and even if you hire a private attorney.